Here is my list of ultimate productivity tools and hacks to make working online easier.

 Buffer – Share social media posts on the go from your mobile browser.
 Great if you want to use the time away from the computer or during your commute to schedule some posts on your Twitter, Instagram, Pinterest, and Facebook accounts and take care of those social media tasks.

 IFTTT – A tool mentioned before that can become even more useful when you have the app installed.
 With this app, you can use your phone to create new automation recipes and setup useful features like automatically backing up your photos to Google drive or setting your heating to turn on when you are 5 miles from home after work.

 Google Drive – Create and edit your documents, spreadsheets and other files from your smartphone.
 This is the best word processing tool for your phone. and completely free.

 Evernote – If you are a fan of using this tool on Desktop then it’s essential to have it installed on your phone and other mobile devices (if you are fancy like that).

-> This covers all of the productivity tools I am actively using both at my desk and while on the move.
-One of the best ways to make more money is to be more efficient and by saving time.
+One of the best ways to make more money is to be more efficient and you can do that by saving time.

-> Related reading: Okay so you have learned how you can step up your productivity, need some inspiration for blog post ideas?
+Related reading: Okay so you have learned how you can step up your productivity, need some inspiration for blog post ideas?
 I have created a detailed list of ideas you can start using right away if you are not sure what to write next.